Each of the School's Bachelor of Engineering programs requires students to undertake a minimum of 60 days Industrial Training.

 It is also an opportunity for employers to make early assessments of potential future employees - a demonstrated commitment and ability to take responsibility, make sound decisions and apply technical skills could set you apart from other candidates for the job.

-Approval and Completion of Industrial Training
+Acceptable Areas of Industrial Training